 One of the great perks of being an influencer is having a lot of flexibility.
 It’s important to remember that it’s also a lot of work.
 While it can certainly feel like you can take a last-minute trip or grab lunch with a friend in the middle of the week, it’s important to plan ahead to make sure you can take advantage of this bonus time.

 Spend some time at the beginning of the month (or week, whatever works for you) to consider what content you need to publish during that time.
-Whether you want to use a scheduling service or if you prefer to personally publish all of your content, it can be a good idea to work ahead on creating your posts.
+Whether you want to use a free or paid scheduling service (check out examples of social media management tools we reviewed over here) or if you prefer to personally publish all of your content, it can be a good idea to work ahead on creating your posts.
 The flexibility of being an influencer is one of the best parts.
 You wouldn’t want to have to turn down an invitation because you have to create a new piece of content that day.

 Sure, there will still be content you’ll need to make spontaneously, whether that’s stories, live posts or just an impromptu post for your feed.
 Not everything can (or should) be prepared ahead of time.
 It can be nice to know, though, that you have a post or two ready to go if needed.
 Plus if you do choose to do something fun in the middle of the day, that can often make for captivating, interesting story content.